daniel-ob/baskets/README.md

 ## Tests run <a name="tests-run"></a>

-First launch and apply migrations to `db`:
+First launch `db` container:

     $ docker-compose up -d db

-Create virtual environment and install dependencies:
+Then create `.env` file that pipenv will automatically load on opening:

     $ cp .envs/.local/.web .env

+In this file we update database HOST like this:

+    DATABASE_URL=postgres://postgres:postgres_password@localhost:5432/baskets

+Then open virtual environment and install all dependencies:

     $ pipenv shell
     (baskets)$ pipenv install --dev

-Launch all tests:
+Finally, run all tests:

     (baskets)$ python manage.py test

-Launch only functional tests:
+To run only functional tests:

     (baskets)$ python manage.py test baskets.tests.test_functional